StefanoElorga/stefanoelorga/README.md

-### Hi 👋, I'm Stefano Elorga
+### Hi there👋
-I'm a fullstack developer i like both Frontend and the Backend, I'm love challenges and learn everyday🤓 🌱 I’m currently learning Vue.js
+I'm a Full Stack Developer.
+I love challenges and learning everyday🤓

+🌱 I’m currently learning Vue.js

-📫 How to reach me stefanoelorga22@gmail.com
+📫 stefanoelorga22@gmail.com

 🌐 Portfolio in progress...

-📚 studing at Henry Bootcamp
+📚 I studied at Henry Bootcamp

 ### Projects
 ### 🍗 Food
-I developed a SPA (Single Page Appllication) Using tecnologies like React, Redux and Css for frontend, the SPA consume data from Spoonacular API across backend developed in Node.JS ussing Express.
+I developed a SPA (Single Page Application) using technologies like React, Redux, and CSS for frontend.
+The SPA gets its data from Spoonacular API.
+The Backend was developed in Node.JS with Express.

+This project includes functionalities like sorting, filtering, pagination, searching, food details, and also you can create your own recipe.
+For example some of the characteristics are: type of diet, healthy level, name, description, and more.
 ![home](https://user-images.githubusercontent.com/71985848/142907140-a586bb93-9a5d-4b34-a725-8bb9b931016a.jpg)